An Emerging Story

 Rev: Pahlavi legend, fire altar with ribbons, flanked by two attendants; star and crescent flanking flames

 Size: 4.11g, 27.3mm

 The Alchon Empire was the third of four Hun states established in Central and South Asia.
 The Alchon Huns, an nomadic people in the 4th an-6th centuries CE, came after the Kidarites and were displaced by the Hephthalites in Bactria and the Nezak Huns in the Hindu Kush.
-Sassanian King, Peroz I, was defeated by the Hepthalites in 474 CE.
-The Helpthalites were initially his allies, as Peroz replaced his brother as king of the Sassanian Empire, however they fought three wars in two of which Peroz was captured and ransomed.
+Sasanian King, Peroz I, was defeated by the Hepthalites in 474 CE.
+The Helpthalites were initially his allies, as Peroz replaced his brother as king of the Sasanian Empire, however they fought three wars in two of which Peroz was captured and ransomed.
 The Hepthalites received tributes from the Sanssanian empire until the rise of Kushro I, son of Kavadh I and grandson of Peroz I.

 Sasanian Kings, Kavadh I (second reign, CE 499-531) AR Drachm, ML (Merv) mint, RY 34 = CE 522/3

 Obv: Draped bust of Kavadh I to right, wearing mural crown with frontal crescent and korymbos set on crescent